THE HALLS OF WISDOM

 The inner columns consist of another series of mirrored cubes where ideas are expressed in images.
 The columns on the right express Harmony through Ad Triangulum measures while those on the left express the same Harmony through Ad Quadratum measures.

 Beginning with the inner column on the right, we see three representations of the same harmonic idea.
-At the top (first image below) there is a mirrored cube with the Tetractys, a design created by Pythagoras to expresses his fundamental insight that the All proceeds from the One in a series of harmonious ratios, moving from the 1:2 to the 2:3 to the 3:4.
+At the top (below left) there is a mirrored cube with the Tetractys, a design created by Pythagoras to expresses his fundamental insight that the All proceeds from the One in a series of harmonious ratios, moving from the 1:2 to the 2:3 to the 3:4.
 Or, more simply, as 1:2:3:4.

-In the middle of the column (second image below), there is another mirrored cube which shows the geometry underlying the Tetractys.
+In the middle of the column (below middle), there is another mirrored cube which shows the geometry underlying the Tetractys.
 The ten small circles of the Tetractys are, in fact, constructed in Ad Triangulum space with the aid of two opposing triangles in the hexagram.

-At the bottom of the column is the final mirrored cube (third image below), which depicts Plato's Lambda, an idea he develops in The Timaeus to translate Pythagoras' Tetractys numerically into ratios and progressions.
+At the bottom of the column is the final mirrored cube (below right), which depicts Plato's Lambda - an idea he develops in The Timaeus to translate Pythagoras' Tetractys numerically into ratios and progressions.
 It show how the first androgynous number (1) divides itself into the first female number (2) and the first male number (3).
 On the left side of the numerical triangle, the 1:2 ratio then progresses through a series of even ratios, as 2:4, then 4:8 and so on.
 On the right side of the numerical triangle, the 1:3 ratio makes a similar progression through odd ratios, as 3:9, then 9:27 and so on.

 However, the numbers in the middle of the triangle (6, 12 and 18) become 'the arithmetic and harmonic means' through which the male and female series of ratios may be re-united.
-Now, the male & female 2:3 Diapente appears (horizontally) and it progresses as 4:6, 8:12 and so on.
-The male & female 3:4 Diatessaron also appears (diagonally) and it progresses as 6:8, 9:12 and so on (more on this below).
+Now, the male & female 2:3 Diapente appears (horizontally) and it progresses horizontally as 4:6, 8:12 and so on.
+The male & female 3:4 Diatessaron also appears (in a steep leftward diagonal) and it progresses as 6:8, 9:12 and so on (more on this below).

 THE TETRACTYS